mirror/dd-wrt/src/router/python/Doc/library/ipaddress.rst

    Unless stated otherwise, all network methods accepting other network/address objects will raise :exc:`TypeError` if the argument's IP version is incompatible to ``self``

+   .. versionchanged:: 3.5

+      Added the two-tuple form for the *address* constructor parameter.

    .. attribute:: version
    .. attribute:: max_prefixlen